tdex-network/tdex-sdk/README.md

   psbtBase64: "..."
 });

-// Alice can parse again the Bob's message to check if all is right const json = swap.parse({
+//Alice can parse again the message and inspect the terms (optional) const json = Swap.parse({
   message: swapAcceptMessage,
   type: 'SwapAccept'
 });